- Suitability of submission

 - Publication procedure

 Suitability of submission

 The Editorial Board expects the editors, reviewers and authors to respect the well-known standard of professional ethics, according to the Committee on Publication Ethics (COPE) Guidelines.
-Editorial process chain in all its parts ensures the integrity of the published materials.
+The editorial process chain, in all its parts, ensures the integrity of the published materials.
 ADMET AND DMPK follows closely a set of guidelines and recommendations published by Committee on Publication Ethics (COPE), ICMJE's Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, and Council of Science Editors (CSE) Editorial policy statements.

 The Editors, Reviewers and Authors are advised to read the Publication ethics and Malpractice statement.

 Please refer to the submission preparation checklist to make sure that you have conformed to the requirements before beginning the submission process.
 Incomplete submissions will not be considered.
 Please add in the separate file the Cover letter clearly stating that the work presented in the submission has not been already published elsewhere and is not currently under consideration by another journal.
 In the Cover letter include at least three potential reviewers with their email addresses.